 Your risk of colon cancer starts to increase once you’ve lived with UC for about eight to 10 years.
 The longer you have UC, the higher your cancer risk rises.

-According to a 2001 review of scientific literature, the likelihood of getting colorectal cancer was:
+According to a of scientific literature, the likelihood of getting colorectal cancer was:

 - 2 percent after living with UC for 10 years

 By comparison, the risk of getting colorectal cancer in people who don’t have UC is less than 5 percent.

 How much of your colon is affected by inflammation also factors into your risk of getting colorectal cancer.
 People with a lot of inflammation in their entire colon are at the highest risk for colorectal cancer.
 Those with inflammation only in their rectum are at the lowest risk.